OutSystems/docs-bestpractices/src/architecture/domain-driven-design/intro.md

 figma: https://www.figma.com/file/rNoKkusApjxcsPFE38FGvt/Architecture?node-id=1344:708
 audience:
   - full stack developers
-  - team lead
   - architects
-  - technology leaders
+  - tech leads
   - backend developers
 outsystems-tools:
   - none
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - conceptual
+  - understand
 ---

 # OutSystems Domain Driven Architecture

 In this section you can find information on all aspects of using a Domain Driven Architecture in OutSystems.
 The when and how to leverage and validate such solution is discussed, along with the existing methods and tools that you can use to validate your architecture.